 Highlights: Waterfalls at Johnston Canyon, Silverton Falls, interpretive plaque at Sawback Burn and river views of Castle Mountain.

-*Note From Parks Canada - From March 1st to June 25th, travel is not permitted between 8 p.m. and 8 a.m. on the 17km section of the parkway from Johnston Canyon Campground to the Fireside Picnic Area.
+*Note From Parks Canada - The eastern section of the Bow Valley Parkway from the junction of the Bow Valley Parkway and Highway 93 South to Fireside day-use area will continue to remain closed to public vehicles.
+Providing an enhanced cycling experience and assisting in maintaining visitor safety on the Johnston Canyon trail.
+Also in effect from March 1st to June 25th, travel is not permitted between 8 p.m. and 8 a.m. on the 17km section of the parkway from Johnston Canyon Campground to the Fireside Picnic Area.
 This is to ensure the area remains a high-quality home for wildlife.

 3. Icefields Parkway